emicklei/gmig/README.md

 ### util create-named-port [instance-group] [name:[port]

-The Cloud SDK has a command to [set-named-ports](https://cloud.google.com/sdk/gcloud/reference/compute/instance-groups/set-named-ports) but not command to add or delete a single name:port mapping.
+The Cloud SDK has a command to [set-named-ports](https://cloud.google.com/sdk/gcloud/reference/compute/instance-groups/set-named-ports) but not a command to add or delete a single name:port mapping.
 To simplify the migration command for creating a name:port mapping, this gmig util command is added.
 First it calls `get-named-ports` to retrieve all existing mappings.
 Then it will call `set-named-ports` with the new mapping unless it already exists.

 ### util delete-named-port [instance-group] [name:[port]

-The Cloud SDK has a command to [set-named-ports](https://cloud.google.com/sdk/gcloud/reference/compute/instance-groups/set-named-ports) but not command to add or delete a single name:port mapping.
+The Cloud SDK has a command to [set-named-ports](https://cloud.google.com/sdk/gcloud/reference/compute/instance-groups/set-named-ports) but not a command to add or delete a single name:port mapping.
 To simplify the migration command for deleting a name:port mapping, this gmig util command is added.
 First it calls `get-named-ports` to retrieve all existing mappings.
 Then it will call `set-named-ports` without the mapping.

 ## Examples